Succynice/sorting_algorithms/README.md

 # C - Sorting algorithms & Big O

-In this project, I implemented several different sorting algorithms.
+In this project, I learnt about Algorithm (a set of well-defined instructions to solve a particular problem) and Big O (a way to measure an algorithm's efficiency).
+I also implemented several different sorting algorithms.

+*****

 ## Tests :heavy_check_mark: